adas1gupta/Leetcode/Stack/Decode-String/README.md

     - If you see a closing parenthesis, you pop the number and previous list off, then multiply the current_list with the number and add that to the previous_list you popped off.
  - Then, perform the O(n) join at the end.

+ 2nd Reattempt:
+ - Just add one level to the string.
+ - After you encounter the closing parenthesis, compute current level and pop previous level and rebuild the string.
+ - The rebuild is necessary probably because the combined string itself can be multiplied (nested levels).

 ## 🧪 Code
 See `solution.py`